goschtl/zope/zope2book/trunk/source/BasicObject.rst

 type the new content type into the *Content Type* field and click the *Save Changes* button.

-You can specify a *precondition* for a file.
-A precondition is the name of an executable Zope object (such as a DTML Method, a Script (Python), or an external method), which is executed before the File is viewed or downloaded.
-If the precondition raises an exception (an error), the file cannot be viewed.
-This is a seldom-used feature of Files.

 You can change the contents of an existing File object by selecting a new file from your local filesystem in the *File Data* form element and clicking *Upload*.